dengking/Parallel-computing/docs/Concurrent-computing/Concurrency-control/Non-blocking/Read-copy-update/index.md

 > NOTE: 这段总结非常好

 The ability to wait until all readers are done allows RCU readers to use much **lighter-weight synchronization**—in some cases, absolutely no synchronization at all.
 In contrast, in more conventional lock-based schemes, readers must use heavy-weight synchronization in order to prevent an updater from deleting the data structure out from under them.
 The reason is that lock-based updaters typically update data in place, and must therefore exclude readers.
 In contrast, RCU-based updaters typically take advantage of the fact that **writes to single aligned pointers are atomic on modern CPUs, allowing atomic insertion, removal, and replacement of data in a linked structure without disrupting readers**.
 Concurrent RCU readers can then continue accessing the old versions, and can dispense with(豁免，免除) the **atomic read-modify-write instructions**, memory barriers, and cache misses that are so expensive on modern [SMP](https://en.wikipedia.org/wiki/Symmetric_multiprocessing) computer systems, even in absence of lock contention.[[15\]](https://en.wikipedia.org/wiki/Read-copy-update#cite_note-17)[[16\]](https://en.wikipedia.org/wiki/Read-copy-update#cite_note-18) The lightweight nature of RCU's read-side primitives provides additional advantages beyond excellent performance, scalability, and real-time response.
-For example, they provide immunity to most deadlock and livelock conditions.[[note 3\]](https://en.wikipedia.org/wiki/Read-copy-update#cite_note-19)
+For example, they provide immunity(免疫、豁免) to most deadlock and livelock conditions.[[note 3\]](https://en.wikipedia.org/wiki/Read-copy-update#cite_note-19)

 > NOTE: 上述 **writes to single aligned pointers are atomic on modern CPUs, allowing atomic insertion, removal, and replacement of data in a linked structure without disrupting readers** 是非常重要的，需要注意的是，其中 pointer前面是有一个定语: "aligned"，关于此的解释参见工程hardware的`CPU\Memory-access\Memory-alignment`章节。
 >